 Networking Interview Questions

-This world is constantly changing into a space where machines and humans coexist, in which machines are evolving to be smarter than ever before.
+This world is constantly changing into a space where machines and humans coexist.
+Machines are evolving to be smarter than ever before.
 In this regard, various networking technologies are emerging with a bang, and many organizations in the global market are demanding to appoint full-time networking experts in their respective staff to battle the surge in the quality networking workforce.

-Meanwhile, certified networking professionals are puzzled to know what type of questionnaire would come across them from the mouths of the hiring executives and/or managers.
-To clear their minds, Bytecode Security, the best networking institute in India, brought to you the Top Networking Interview Questions, which would certainly assist them in clearing their doubts through this exciting blog post.
+Meanwhile, certified networking professionals are puzzled as to what type of questionnaire would come across from the mouths of the hiring executives and/or managers.
+To clear their minds, Bytecode Security, the best networking institute in India, brought to you the Top Networking Interview Questions, which helped assist them in clearing their doubts through this exciting blog post.

-Here is the mainstream frequently asked questions in the networking interviews by hiring managers to the networking job aspirants:
+Here are the most frequently asked questions in networking interviews by hiring managers to the networking job aspirants:

 Q. 1: Differentiate between a router, a hub, and a switch.